SwifTechnology/Swift-Technology/readme.txt

 DESCRIPTION:

-SINGITA TECHNOLOGY  is IT company situated in Rwanda under license of RDB legal business operations.
+SWIFT TECHNOLOGY  is IT company situated in Rwanda under license of RDB legal business operations.

 A transitory flow , The constant change of the world around us . . .
-It is the raison d'etre of Singita Technology.
+It is the raison d'etre of Swift Technology.
-Singita philosophy of detail merges traditional craftsmanship Inspired by Fine Art and Engineering
+Swift philosophy of detail merges traditional craftsmanship Inspired by Fine Art and Engineering

-companyname  : SINGITA TECHNOLOGY
+companyname  : Swift TECHNOLOGY
-@author :  S.E  GERMAIN NTWALI BAHIZI
-© Copyright 2025 Singita Technology
+© Copyright 2025 Swift Technology

-SINGITA Technology terms and condition for development
+Swift Technology terms and condition for development

-  Copyright (c) 2019  Germain Ntwali
+  Copyright (c) 2019

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "singita Software"), to deal in